The Rapid Growth of Networking: A All-inclusive Guide to Emotionally Intelligent Connections

 Defining Emotionally Intelligent Networking

 “EIN isn’t about connecting minds but hearts.
-It’s the bridge from competence to excellence.” – Daniel Goleman
+It’s the bridge from competence to excellence.” – Dr. Daniel Goleman

 The Cultural Influence of Coffee in Networking